clementgallet/libTAS/docs/guides/how.md

 After state loading, these extra steps need to be performed:

+* If threads have been destroyed since the savestate was performed, they must be recreated.
+To do that, we use `clone()` to recreate each thread, and they immediately suspend like they were when the savestate was performed.
+    They will be later resumed by the main thread like any other suspended thread.

+    One issue is that the obtained thread id (tid) is not the same as the original tid.
+Thus we need to keep track of a translation table between the original tid and the actual tid.
+One other solution is to write into `/proc/sys/kernel/ns_last_pid` to set which next pid value will be used, as used by [CRIU](https://criu.org/Pid_restore).
+However, this requires `CAP_SYS_ADMIN` priviledge (which is basically root), or `CONFIG_CHECKPOINT_RESTORE` starting from Linux 5.9.
+As another workaround, we *could* spawn and kill threads until the pid value has looped around.

 * When other threads are resumed, they need to recover their TLS and registers contained in the savestate (using `setcontext()`)

 * The game sends the current framecount and time to libTAS program, so that it can display immediately the updated information

-* The screen is redrawed to show the updated game screen after state loading
+* The screen is redrawn to show the updated game screen after state loading

 ### Features